karepker/karepker.github.io/about.md

 tl;dr This is where I'll post some of my writing, mostly based around criticism and critical thinking.

-I started keeping a journal regularly for non-school purposes my senior year in high school.
+I started keeping a regular, personal journal during my senior year in high school.
 I did this for a variety of reasons: I thought it would improve my writing, and I had read that it was ["good for you"][lh_journaling_benefits].

 This is not my journal.